JochenHansoul/push-notification/README.txt

 # configuration
 ###############

-(The app is configurated at the start and public and private keys have already been added.)
+The app is partially configurated at the start and public and private keys have already been added.
+After a client side subscription is created (when the page is run for the first time) a subscription is created and needs to be hard coded in the back-end (app.js).

 All static files (in dir public) need to be added to "app.use()" in app.js, otherwise the following error occures (on client side):